rubalcava/corporate-dashboard/README.md

 * To prepare production ready files (minified by Ember.js), follow the build instructions in "Building" for production.
     * Once you've done this, nagivate to the dist folder in your terminal and serve the app via "python -m SimpleHTTPServer 8080" and then navigate to "localhost:8080" in your browser.
     * Enjoy!

+## Current Issues

+* Currently, the routes reload periodically without regard to whether or not the underlying data sources have actually changed.
+Need to implement background polling that will only update the page if data has changed.

 ## Prerequisites